chrome-php/chrome/README.md

 }
 ```

-### Using different chrome executable
+### Using different Chrome executable

-When starting, the factory will look for the environment variable ``"CHROME_PATH"`` to use as the chrome executable.
+When starting, the factory will look for the environment variable ``"CHROME_PATH"`` to use as the Chrome executable.
 If the variable is not found, it will try to guess the correct executable path according to your OS or use ``"chrome"`` as the default.

 You are also able to explicitly set up any executable of your choice when creating a new object.
 For instance ``"chromium-browser"``: